Civic Science Storytelling

 - Play an active role in the Civic Science Fellows network

-Over the 18 months of the award, the fellow will pursue their own reporting on civic science for a variety of media outlets while working with colleagues at the SCR to source best practice examples of civic science journalism and to establish a teaching framework that can be used for both university students and professional journalists.
-Alongside the journalistic activity, the awardee will also be part of the 2021 Civic Science Fellows cohort and will participate in regular webinars and in-person as well as online convenings, helping to build connections and collaborations between communities of interest in the UK and the US.
+Over the period of the award, the fellow will pursue their own reporting on civic science for a variety of media outlets while working with colleagues at the SCR to source best practice examples of civic science journalism and to establish a teaching framework that can be used for both university students and professional journalists.
+Alongside the journalistic activity, the awardee will also be part of the Civic Science Fellows cohort and will participate in regular webinars and in-person as well as online convenings, helping to build connections and collaborations between communities of interest in the UK and the US.

 The University of Oregon, established by the Oregon legislature in 1872, is a premier public research university that serves its students and the people of Oregon, the nation, and the world through the creation and transfer of knowledge in the liberal arts, the natural and social sciences, and the professions.
 It is designated by the Carnegie Foundation as a top-tier research university and is a member of the prestigious Association of American Universities, a group of 66 leading public and private research universities in the United States and Canada.
 The UO offers over 300 degree and certificate programs, and its tradition of interdisciplinary research continues in major centers and institutes involving hundreds of researchers, students, and supporting staff members.

 Housed within the UO’s School of Journalism and Communication, the Center for Science Communication Research (SCR) makes complex science useful to improve people’s lives.
 Center faculty associates lead and teach about cutting-edge science communication research that addresses complex problems and advances evidence-based decision making.
 Through research, education, and outreach, the center aims to enhance conversations between scientists and society.